sharjeel3/loup-meditate/README.md

 ```

 ## What I have done
 I have focused initially on creating the right base for this project.
 This is done it in a way that we can build on top of it in future.
-Whether it is more UI components or new views, we should be sweet with scaling the application.
+Whether it is more UI components or new views, we should be sweet with scaling the application. \
+I have worked on following areas in general:
+* Overall base for the application
+* Styleguide / UI components
+* Meditate View for the app
+* Audio player using HTML5/DOM API
+* Progress bar control using D3.js

 More details about the project are below.

 ## What is in progress
-Audio Player component and some UI changes
+I have paused working on it at the moment.

 ## The Future
-I will work more on the Audio Player, responsive changes and unit testing.
-The standard UI updates is an ongoing task.\
-I can resume this project further at Loup later on.
+There are few areas I would like to touch in future.
+These are the things usually discussed at the start of the projects but I am mentioning them to let you know that some areas of app require more updates.

+* Design discussion and scaling the app between devices.
+I am particularly interested in finding out how it should appear on older Mobile devices.
+The player controls/ typography would need some adjustments based on this.
+Currently it is working better on iPhone 8.
+* One or two API response keys required changes to the data before it can be rendered.
+This can be discussed.
+* Fonts may be hosted locally because including them using Typekit introduces a glitch on load.
+* Main background image for card needs to be changed to suit overall design.
+* The background SVG shape for play/forward icon is not as per design.
+This can be replaced easily if I can get SVG as per designs.

 ## All CLI Commands
 This project is bootstrapped using preact CLI.
 Following commands require that you have installed preact CLI globally.